Optimizing AXPY with Twists and Turns

 in extents (C.(+) offset >> body) extent

-The full code also defines the iterator for the hybrid case, when the the loop bounds may be statically known.
+The full code also defines the iterator for the hybrid case, when the loop bounds may be statically known.
 If they are and the number of iterations is small, the loop is unrolled.

 Given the Ring and iter, we can instantiate the daxpy generator (repeated from above)